 Descriptions EOI Full application evidence will be required at the detailed application stage.
 Specification of the total addressable market (TAM) for the renewable energy product including customer types, numbers and buying habits.
 Summary of the market entry strategy and sales channels for both domestic and international sales.
 Product margin analysis for the renewable energy product versus competitors.
 Overview of market entry barriers and how these will be overcome (regulatory, stakeholder, technical, financial, supply chain, labour/skills, environmental, etc.).
 Analysis of competitors' products, noting strengths and weaknesses compared to the applicant's proposed renewable energy product.
 Overview of extent to which the proposed product is novel, distinctive or considerably different to existing products available in the domestic and global marketplace.
 Overview of where the product currently being manufactured at commercial scale (if at all).
-Total addressable market (TAM) analysis backet by credible data sources, a "bottom-up" revenue model identifying specific customers or customer types and a market share analysis combining TA and revenue model data.
+Total addressable market (TAM) analysis backed by credible data sources, a "bottom-up" revenue model identifying specific customers or customer types and a market share analysis combining TAM and revenue model data.
 IP strategy and protection mechanisms (e.g. patents, trademarks).
 Evidence of commitment from lead applicant's board and executive management.
-Where multiple entities or organisations are collaborating to own and deliver the project, evidence of this collaboration such as heads of agreement, consortium agreements, joint ventur agreements, letters of intent etc. When applicable, letters of support or intent from other parties such as government entities and customers.
+Where multiple entities or organisations are collaborating to own and deliver the project, evidence of this collaboration such as heads of agreement, consortium agreements, joint venture agreements, letters of intent etc. When applicable, letters of support or intent from other parties such as government entities and customers.

-Merit Criteria 3.
-Strategic significance
+3. Strategic significance

-Descriptions EOI Full application
+Des escriptions EOI Full application the NS car car ren ne extent to which e project grows the SW supply chain apacity and apability for the newable energy actor.
+N/A Demonstration of how the project grows NSW supply chain capacity and capability such as: leverage of NSW or Australian innovation the cost competitiveness of the product on the international market how the project enhances existing strengths through co-location or vertical integration with other businesses in the supply chain (e.g. critical mineral projects, steel and aluminium industries) how the project builds on existing expertise or capabilities within the Australian workforce how the project establishes a new NSW supply chain through onshoring manufacturing capability sufficient scale to attract other manufacturers or businesses, forming industry clusters the project's potential to supply critical components for the NSW renewable energy transition rapid scale-up with a short duration from funding award to completion.

-3.1 The extent to which the project grows the NSW supply chain capacity and capability for the renewable energy sector.
-N/A Demonstration of how the project grows NSW supply chain capacity and capability such as: leverage of NSW or Australian innovation the cost competitiveness of the product on the international market how the project enhances existing strengths through co-location or vertical integration with other businesses in the supply chain (e.g. critical mineral projects, steel and aluminium industries) how the project establishes a new NSW supply chain through onshoring manufacturing capability sufficient scale to attract other manufacturers or businesses, forming industry clusters the project's potential to supply critical components for the NSW renewable energy transition rapid scale-up with a short duration from funding award to completion.
+3. Strategic significance

-Merit Criteria 3.
-Strategic significance Descriptions EOI Full application 3.2 The extent to which the project alleviates supply chain risks for the renewable energy sector.
+Descriptions EOI Full application 3.2 The extent to which the project alleviates supply chain risks for the renewable energy sector.
 N/A Evidence showcasing the project's contribution to mitigating supply chain risks, such as: the percentage of production inputs sourced within Australia diversity in the country of origin of sourced inputs for production addressing current or anticipated supply shortages in NSW measures implemented to enhance resource efficiency, sustainability and adherence to ESG principles such as process optimisation, waste reduction, product recyclability and responsible procurement practices.
 3.3 The extent to which the project will stimulate economic growth for NSW.
 N/A Capacity of the project to attract investment from outside NSW and Australia.
 Project's potential to generate export opportunities for NSW within the renewable energy sector.
 Number of new full-time equivalent (FTE) jobs created by the project.
 Establishment of sustainable, ongoing employment opportunities with a minimum 3 year term.
 Creation of employment opportunities for underrepresented groups including first nations persons and women.
 Potential of the project to create jobs in regions and communities affected by the energy transition.